-- To gain knowledge about the various physiological parameters both electrical and non electricaland the methods of recording and also the method of transmitting these parameters. - To study about the various assist devices used in the hospitals. - To gain knowledge about equipment used for physical medicine and the various agnostic and therapeutic techniques.
+- To gain knowledge about the various physiological parameters both electrical and non electrical and the methods of recording and also the method of transmitting these parameters. - To study about the various assist devices used in the hospitals. - To gain knowledge about equipment used for physical medicine and the various recently developed diagnostic and therapeutic techniques.